 Step 2: Melt the Butter and Chocolate

-Take a small bowl and add chopped dark chocolate and butter.
+Take a small bowl and add chopped high-quality dark chocolate (60–70%) and butter for the best gooey chocolate molten cakes.

 Melt it using a microwave in short 20-second bursts, or use a double boiler method (bowl over simmering water).